University of Oxford pro-Palestinian campus occupations: Demands and negotiations

 Protesters demanded that the University of Oxford divest from companies linked to Israeli-occupied territories, maintain relationships with universities in Gaza rather than in Israel, and give impunity to protesters.
 Other demands included the disclosure of university assets, divestment from Barclays bank, and financial contribution to the rebuilding of Palestine.
 Campers agreed to the Thawabit.
 One demonstrator said they were inspired by the Rhodes Must Fall and FeesMustFall campaigns in South Africa and Oxford as well as anti-war movement history.

 According to OA4P, the university continued to refuse discussion with the protesters as of 25 May, instead responding through public statements.
 The university said it would not negotiate due to students' "prejudicial" preconditions and a lack of transparency by OA4P.

-Two professors asked the university what prevented public disclosure of investments by the Oxford University Endowment Management (OUEM).
+Two academics asked the university what prevented public disclosure of investments by the Oxford University Endowment Management (OUEM).
 The university's gazette responded that it had to comply with confidentiality agreements but had an Investment Policy Statement that prevented direct investments in arms that were illegal in the UK and indirect investments in some related funds.

 On 5 June, according to Cherwell, the Vice-Chancellor, Irene Tracey, along with other administrators, responded to the request from OA4P for a meeting.
 According to the group, the university expressed "the desire to work with the students".